iyioio/common/packages/convo-lang-tools/README.md

 - @responseEndpoint - Sets the requested endpoint to complete a message with
 - @responseFormat - Sets the format as message should be responded to with.
 - @responseAssign - Causes the response of the tagged message to be assigned to a variable
-- @json - When used with a message the json tag is short and for "@responseFormat json"
+- @json - When used with a message the json tag is short and for `@responseFormat json`
 - @format - The format of a message
 - @assign - Used to assign the content or jsonValue of a message to a variable
+- @capability - Used to enable capabilities.
+The capability tag can only be used on the first message of the conversation if used on any other message it is ignored.
+Multiple capability tags can be applied to a message and multiple capabilities can be specified by separating them with a comma.
+- @enableVision - Shorthand for `@capability vision`

 ### Strings
 There are 3 types of string in convo.